-Cesar Luis F. Bate, 62, was appointed as an independent director of RCR on September 14, 2021.
-He is currently the Managing Director of LMN Advisors/Partners, Inc. and the President of Celisons Property, Inc. In 2007 to 2016.
-On November 2021 - Present, he served as Independent Director of ten (10) Sun Life Prosperity Funds namely: Sun Life of Canada Prosperity Bond Fund, Inc., Sun Life Prosperity Dollar Abundance Fund, Inc., Sun Life Prosperity Dynamic Fund, Inc., Sun Life of Canada Prosperity Philippine Equity Fund, Inc., Sun Life Prosperity Philippine Stock Index Fund, Inc., Sun Life Prosperity Peso Starter Fund, Inc., Sun Life Prosperity World Voyager Fund, Inc., Sun Life Prosperity Dollar Wellspring Fund, Inc., and Sun Life Prosperity World Equity Index Feeder Fund, Inc. He was also served as a Board of Trustee in Jose Rizal College and Metropolitan Museum of Manila from June 2013 - Present.
-He obtained his Bachelor of Science with a major in Management Engineering from the Ateneo de Manila University in 1983.
+Cesar Luis F. Bate, 63, has been appointed as an independent director of RL Commercial REIT, Inc. since 2021.
+He currently serves as the Managing Director of LMN Advisors/Partners, Inc. and the President of Celisons Property, Inc., roles he has held since 2006 and 2016, respectively.
+Since 2022, he has also served as an Independent Director for ten Sun Life Prosperity Funds, including: Sun Life of Canada Prosperity Bond Fund, Inc., Sun Life Prosperity Dollar Abundance Fund, Inc., Sun Life Prosperity Dollar Advantage Fund, Inc., Sun Life Prosperity Dynamic Fund, Inc., Sun Life of Canada Prosperity Philippine Equity Fund, Inc., Sun Life Prosperity Philippine Stock Index Fund, Inc., Sun Life Prosperity Dollar Wellspring Fund, Inc., Sun Life Prosperity World Voyager Fund, Inc., Sun Life Prosperity Dollar Wellspring Fund, Inc., and Sun Life Prosperity World Equity Index Feeder Fund, Inc. Additionally, he was a Trustee of Jose Rizal University from 2007 to 2016 and has served as a Trustee for the Metropolitan Museum of Manila since 2023.
+Mr. Bate earned his Bachelor of Science in Management Engineering from Ateneo de Manila University in 1983.

-Matias G. Raymundo, Jr., 39, is the Chief Financial, Risk, and Compliance Officer of RCR.
-Presently, he is Asst.
-Vice President for Financial Planning and Analysis of Robinsons Land Corporation.
-He was part of the Robinsons Hotels and Resorts Group of Robinsons Land Corporation as Manager-Revenue Management from 2010-2016, Manager-Revenue and Risk Management from 2017 to 2018, and Officer-in-Charge for Corporate Affairs from 2018 to 2019.
-He obtained his Bachelor of Science in Commerce, major in Management Accounting from the Central Philippine University in 2005.
+Matias G. Raymundo, Jr., 40, is the Chief Financial, Risk, and Compliance Officer of RL Commercial REIT, Inc. Presently, he is the Vice President for Financial Planning & Analysis of Robinsons Land Corporation.
+He is also a member of the RLC and RCR Investor Relations Teams.
+He joined Robinsons Hotels and Resorts Group of Robinsons Land Corporation in 2010 where he served various roles of various functions until his appointment as Director for Financial Planning & Analysis in 2019.
+He obtained his Bachelor of Science in Commerce, major in Management Accounting from the Central Philippine University and graduated Cum Laude in 2005.